mcduryea/Intro-to-Bioinformatics/MyFirstRepoAndCommit.md

 + Click the check boxes next to all of the files listed.
 + Click the *Commit* button.

-  + Before doing anything with our Commit, let's
   + Add a relevant Commit Message -- something like "Created Quarto Document -- PalmerPenguins_Initial".
   + Click the *Commit* button below the Commit Message dialogue box.
 + Close the message box that summarizes the Commit tasks.
 + Click the green *Push* arrow (it's pointing upwards) to push your committed changes to the main GitHub repository.
 + Navigate to your GitHub repository on the web and click refresh to see that the new files now appear there.

 Fantastic!
 You've now updated your main repository on GitHub with the new files you've created.
-Both your local and main GitHub repository are up to date and hold the same versions of all the project files.
+Both your local and main/remote GitHub repository are up to date and hold the same versions of all the project files.

 ## Summary

-Nice work through this activity.
-You've accomplished a lot here.
+Nice work!
+You've accomplished a lot in this activity.
 You created a GitHub repository, used RStudio to clone the repository and created an Rproject to manage it, you created a Quarto Document which contained some text as well as your first few lines of R code, you rendered the document, and you reconciled all of the differences between the "origin" repository on GitHub and your local clone of it by first *Pulling* in any changes present on GitHub then *Committing* your local changes and *Pushing* them back out to GitHub.

 The major takeaways from this activity are summarized below.